-- 3.11.2.1 May request Member Disenrollment for the following reasons in accordance with 42 CFR § 438.56 (b)(1): - 3.11.2.1.1 The CONTRACTOR terminates the contract with the Department, - 3.11.2.1.2 The CONTRACTOR discontinues operations within the Member's Service Area, - 3.11.2.1.3 The Member dies, - 3.11.2.1.4 The Member becomes an Inmate of a public institution, - 3.11.2.1.5 The Member moves out of state or the CONTRACTOR's Service Area,
+- 3.10.2.1 May request Member Disenrollment for the following reasons in accordance with 42 CFR § 438.56 (b)(1): - 3.10.2.1.1 The CONTRACTOR terminates the contract with the Department; - 3.10.2.1.2 The CONTRACTOR discontinues operations within the Member's Service Area; - 3.10.2.1.3 The Member dies: - 3.10.2.1.4 The Member becomes an Inmate of a public institution; - 3.10.2.1.5 The Member moves out of state or the CONTRACTOR's Service Area; - 3.10.2.1.6 The Member elects hospice;

-- 3.11.2.1.6 The Member elects hospice - 3.11.2.1.7 The Member becomes Medicaid Eligible for institutionalization in a LTC Facility/Nursing Home or Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) for more than ninety (90) consecutive Days, - 3.11.2.1.8 The Member elects a Home and Community-Based Services (HCBS) waiver program, - 3.11.2.1.9 The Member becomes age 65 or older, - 3.11.2.1.10 The Member's continued Enrollment in the CONTRACTOR's Health Plan seriously impairs the CONTRACTOR's ability to furnish services to either this particular Member or other Members. - 3.11.2.2 Must submit the request in writing to the Department's Enrollment Broker.

-3.11.2.3 Must include sufficient detail regarding the reason for Disenrollment.
-The Enrollment Broker will log this request and forward it to the Department for review, approval/disapproval.

-- 3.11.2.4 Must provide additional information and documentation to the Department if the Department requests such information. - 3.11.2.5 May not request Disenrollment for the following reasons under 42 CFR § 438.56(b)(2): - 3.11.2.5.1 An adverse change in the Member's health status, - 3.11.2.5.2 The Member's utilization of medical services, - 3.11.2.5.3 The Member's diminished mental capacity, or uncooperative or disruptive behavior resulting from his or her special needs. - 3.11.2.6 Shall immediately notify the Department when it obtains knowledge of any Member who is no longer eligible for Enrollment in a Health Plan. - 3.11.2.7 At the Department's request, shall specify the methods by which it assures the Department that it does not request Disenrollment for reasons other than those permitted under the contract as specified in42 CFR § 438.56(b)(3). - 3.12 Member Enrollment Information and Materials Requirements
+- 3.10.2.1.7 The Member becomes Medicaid Eligible for institutionalization in a LTC Facility/Nursing Home or Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) for more than ninety (90) consecutive Days; - 3.10.2.1.8 The Member elects a Home and Community-Based Services (HCBS) waiver program; - 3.10.2.1.9 The Member becomes age 65 or older; - 3.10.2.1.10 The Member's continued Enrollment in the CONTRACTOR's Health Plan seriously impairs the CONTRACTOR's ability to furnish services to either this particular Member or other Members. - 3.10.2.2 Shall submit the request in writing to the Department's Enrollment Broker.
+The Contractor shall: - 3.10.2.2.1 Include sufficient detail regarding the reason for Disenrollment.
+The Enrollment Broker will log this request and forward it to the Department for review and approval/disapproval. - 3.10.2.2.2 Provide additional information and documentation to the Department if the Department requests such information. - 3.10.2.2.3 Complete a Health Plan Initiated Member Disenrollment Form within the timeframe as outlined in this contract.
+More information regarding the Health Plan-Initiated Member Disenrollment Form may be found in the Managed Care Report Companion Guide. - 3.10.2.3 May not request Disenrollment for the following reasons under 42 CFR § 438.56(b)(2): - 3.10.2.3.1 An adverse change in the Member's health status, - 3.10.2.3.2 The Member's utilization of medical services, - 3.10.2.3.3 The Member's diminished mental capacity, or - 3.10.2.3.4 The Member's uncooperative or disruptive behavior resulting from his or her special needs (except when his or her continued enrollment seriously impairs the Contractor's ability to furnish services to the Member or other Members). - 3.10.2.4 Shall immediately notify the Department when it obtains knowledge of any Member who is no longer eligible for Enrollment in a Health Plan. - 3.10.2.5 At the Department's request, shall specify the methods by which it assures the Department that it does not request Disenrollment for reasons other than those permitted under the contract as specified in 42 CFR § 438.56(b)(3).